rust-lang/rust/text/0000-rename-int-uint.md

 #### `imem/umem` and `intm/uintm`:

-When originally proposed, `mem`/`m` are interpreted as "for memory related things like offsets, indices, sizes, pointer values".
-However this interpretation seems vague and not quite convincing.
+When originally proposed, `mem`/`m` are interpreted as "memory numbers" (See @1fish2's comment in[RFC PR 464](https://github.com/rust-lang/rfcs/pull/464)):

+> `imem`/`umem` are "memory numbers."
+They're good for indexes, counts, offsets, sizes, etc. As memory numbers, it makes sense that they're sized by the address space.

+However this interpretation seems vague and not quite convincing, especially when all other integer types in Rust are named precisely in the "`i`/`u` + `size`" pattern, with no "indirection" involved.
+What is "memory-sized" anyway?
 But actually, they can be interpreted as **_mem_ory-pointer-sized**, and be a *precise* size specifier just like `ptr`.

 - Pros: Types with similar names do not exist in mainstream languages, so people will not make incorrect assumptions.
-- Cons: `mem` -> `memory-pointer-sized` is not obvious.
+- Cons: `mem` -> *memory-pointer-sized* is not as obvious as `ptr` -> *pointer-sized*.

 However, people will be tempted to read the documentation anyway when they encounter `imem/umem` or `intm/uintm`.
-And this RFC author expects the interpretation to be quite easy to internalize.
+And this RFC author expects the "memory-pointer-sized" interpretation to be quite easy to internalize once the documentation gets consulted.

 ### Note: